BlackFoxgamingstudio/flask_api_project_1/README.md

 # flask_api_project_1
  - 2nd Derivative Overview - Center of Excellence

+# Impact statement:
+Community development through operations & invitation -This solution is the development of Community.
+For the community development operations engineer.

 # BF Design Principles:
     - Always use general available doc
     - Always create check list of actionable steps